 Articulation, Phonology, and Intelligibility

 Articulation is how we move the different parts of our mouth to make speech sounds.
 Intelligibility is described as how much a listener can understand you, and phonology is the rules, patterns and structures of speech sounds in language.
 Making sure that the development of a child’s articulation and phonological skills is on the right track is one area where a SLP can help.
+We ensure appropriate acquisition of speech sounds, while providing tips and tricks to improve intelligibility where needed.

 Receptive and Expressive Language Skills

 Stuttering is a disruption in the flow of speech characterized as breaks, repetitions, blocks, prolongations and interjections in speech.
 Additionally, there can be secondary behaviors that accompany these disruptions including tension, facial grimacing, or jerking/movements of extremities.
+An SLP may provide different strategies to combat disfluencies through a variety of facilitative approaches and techniques.

 Voice disorders can affect our vocal folds which give us the ability to vocalize.
 They can include paralysis of the vocal cords, nodules or polyps on our vocal cords as well as a variety of other disorders that may affect our voice.
-Voice therapy has been shown to help with conditions associated with vocal cord paralysis including hoarseness, inability to speak loudly, and limited pitch and loudness variations.
+Voice therapy has also been shown to help with conditions associated with vocal cord paralysis, including hoarseness, inability to speak loudly, and limited pitch and loudness variations.

 SLPs treat a variety of swallowing and feeding difficulties that range from picky eaters, trouble sucking, chewing and moving food around in the mouth and the physical process of swallowing to prevent food from entering the airway (aspiration).
 If you are concerned about your child’s feeding or swallowing, a SLP can help evaluate them as well as provide treatment options.